hursey013/balance-bot/README.md

 # Balance Bot

-Balance Bot is a cheerful Node.js sidekick that watches the [SimpleFIN](https://www.simplefin.org/protocol.html) bridge for balance changes and pings [Apprise](https://github.com/caronc/apprise) as soon as money moves—perfect for families where kids under 13 can’t use the bank’s app, but still want real-time allowance updates without parents playing middleman.
+Balance Bot is a friendly little Node.js helper that keeps an eye on the [SimpleFIN](https://beta-bridge.simplefin.org) bridge and nudges [Apprise](https://github.com/caronc/apprise) whenever money moves.
+It was built for families with kids who are too young for the bank’s app but still want to know when allowance hits—or when snack money disappears—without Mom or Dad relaying every single update.

 ## Features

-- 👨‍👩‍👧 Route updates to multiple family members with per-account or wildcard targets.
+- 👨‍👩‍👧 Share balance changes with everyone who needs to know, whether that’s one kid’s account or the whole crew via the wildcard `*` target.
-- 💾 Cache SimpleFIN responses between polls to stay friendly with rate limits.
+- 💾 Reuse SimpleFIN responses for a bit so you stay well within bridge rate limits while keeping updates feeling fresh.
-- 📣 Send emoji-rich, HTML-formatted balance alerts through any Apprise destination.
+- 📣 Send colorful, emoji-packed notifications through any Apprise destination that works for your family chat or smart display.

-### Example Notification
+Here’s the kind of alert the bot sends:

 ```
 Title: Balance update